rguest20/MS1-Elite/README.md

 - All pictures have alt text to allow screen readers to explain what the picture is about.
 I have tried to work with assistive technology.
 - The site is responsive and will resize to different screens.
 This means it can be viewed on any device (tested with dev tools)

+## Further Testing

+-   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   A large amount of testing was done to ensure that all pages were linking correctly.
+-   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## Deployment

 ### GitHub Pages